PocketCoffea/Tutorials/Analysis_Facilities_Setup/README.md

 export PYTHONPATH=/eos/user/u/username/.local/lib/python3.11/site-packages:$PYTHONPATH
 EOF
 ```
+This is needed only once, the first time you setup the SWAN environment.

 2. Copy your grid certificate secrets to EOS
 ```bash
 # from lxplus
 cp ~/.globus /eos/user/u/username/
 ```
+This is needed only once, the first time you setup the SWAN environment.

 3. Go to https://swan.cern.ch:
    - Select "Try new Jupyterlab interface"
    - In environment script put `$CERNBOX_HOME/setup_swan.sh`
    - In the "External computing resources", for HTcondor pool select `CERN HTcondor pool`
    - Click start

 4. Once inside Swan, open a terminal and run the following commands
 ```bash
 # setup authentication for swan and grid-certificate